lmorisse/Symu/docs/models/cognitivearchitecture/interactionpatterns.rst

+.. index:: Interaction patterns, interaction sphere, Knowledge, Activities, Beliefs, Social-demographics, similarity matching

 ********************
 Interaction patterns
 ********************

 Symu is a multi-agent system for the co-evolution of agents and socio-cultural environments with an interaction model between agents.
-Each agent defines the way the agent interacts with other agents. certain types of non-relational agents such as a database are not part of the sphere.
+Each agent defines the way the agent interacts with other agents.
+Certain types of non-relational agents such as a database are not part of the sphere.
-For those who are part of the interaction sphere, the sphere is computed depending on different parameters
+For those who are part of the interaction sphere, the sphere is computed depending on different parameters.

 Interaction sphere
 ******************